 It takes a village to help a fearful dog.

 Lyra and I took our first puppy classes at DogGone Right!
 Margaret Pender (owner/trainer) and Blanche Axton (trainer) introduced me to positive reinforcement training — while Lyra had a blast playing with the other pups.
-Margaret and Blanche also came to our house to give an assessment and additional training; and they continue to be a great support.
-I feel very lucky to have stumbled upon their training centre.
-Many trainers (I now realize) still speak of dominance.
-It has a funny side, for sure: the insistence that you walk out the door/eat/speak before your dog does.
-But it has a darker side too — which I bypassed thanks to Margaret and Blanche (and my sister, who alerted me to different schools of thought in the first place)!
+Margaret and Blanche also came to our house to give an assessment and additional training; they continue to be a great support, and Margaret went out of her way one summer to help Lyra feel safer in a car.
+I feel very lucky to have stumbled upon her training centre.
 We are also lucky in our vets and their staff, who treat Lyra patiently and who listen to my concerns.

-Most of all, I’m grateful to my husband, who had to deal with his own apprehensions about getting a dog in the first place; who quickly warmed to Lyra; and who is now firmly committed to her well-being in spite of the huge demands on our time and resources.
-Our children, too, are wonderful co-trainers; they play with Lyra outside while I vacuum the house (to spare her the sound); they encourage me when I get frustrated (which happens a lot!)
-Finally, I’ve spent many hours talking on the phone to my sister about every idiosyncrasy and symptom that perplexes me.
+I’m deeply grateful to my husband, who had to deal with his own fears about getting a dog in the first place; who quickly warmed to Lyra; and who is now firmly committed to her well-being in spite of the huge demands on our time and resources.
+Our children, too, are wonderful helpers; they play with Lyra outside while I vacuum the house (to spare her the sound); they encourage me when I get frustrated (which happens a lot!).
+On the whole, family and friends have been patient — considering that Lyra took over my life, and that she can be difficult company.
+I’ve spent many hours talking on the phone to my sister about every idiosyncrasy and symptom that perplexes me.
 I’ve had invaluable support from dog owners — in person and online — and border collie enthusiasts.
-It’s been eerily reminiscent of raising small children 😛

 I mention all of this out of gratitude — but also to make a point about the demands of a fearful dog on the owner and family.
 I had no idea how much Lyra would impact all our lives.
 We visit family less often; we hardly ever go to concerts or shows together now; our bank account is emptier — all because of this dog.
 Not only can we not bring her places; it’s also hard to find people willing or able to look after a “difficult” dog, and a kennel is out of the question.